Stone Garrett Player Props: Nationals vs. Rangers

-Stone Garrett -- with a slugging percentage of .875 in his past 10 games, including two home runs -- will be in action for the Washington Nationals versus the Texas Rangers, with Cody Bradford on the mound, on July 7 at 7:05 PM ET.
+On Saturday, Stone Garrett (.667 slugging percentage in past 10 games, including two home runs) and the Washington Nationals face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
+First pitch is at 4:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Reds.
+He had a hitless showing in his last game (0-for-3) against the Rangers.

 Stone Garrett Game Info & Props vs. the Rangers